AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/delete-a-custom-field.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Delete a custom field
+title: Delete a custom field or widget from the system
-description: To improve system performance and to make forms easier to use for users, you might want to remove fields from a custom form when the fields are no longer being used.
+description: To improve system performance and to make forms easier to use for users, you might want to remove custom fields and widgets from your system when they are no longer being used.
 ---

-# Delete a custom field
+# Delete a custom field or widget from the system

-To improve system performance and to make forms easier to use for users, you might want to remove fields from a custom form when the fields are no longer being used.

 >[!IMPORTANT]
 >
->Deleting a field also deletes all custom data on the objects associated with the field.
-The deleted data cannot be recovered.
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

+To improve system performance and to make forms easier to use for users, you might want to remove custom fields and widgets from your system when they are no longer being used.

+>[!CAUTION]
 >
+>Deleting a custom field also deletes all custom data that users have entered in the field when filling out custom forms attached to objects.
+That deleted data cannot be recovered.
+>
 >You can view all custom forms and reports that use a custom field you want to delete in order to assess what the repercussions might be.
-For more information, see [View all custom forms that use a particular custom field](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/view-all-custom-forms-that-use-a-particular-custom-field.md) and [View all reports that use a particular custom field](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/view-all-reports-that-use-a-particular-custom-field.md).
+For more information, see [View all custom forms that use a particular custom field or widget](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/view-all-custom-forms-that-use-a-particular-custom-field.md) and [View all reports that use a particular custom field or widget](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/view-all-reports-that-use-a-particular-custom-field.md).
+>
+>Or, for a workaround you can use to avoid losing data in fields no longer used, see [Remove a custom field without losing data that users have entered](#remove-a-custom-field-without-losing-data-that-users-have-entered) in this article.

 ## Access requirements